Liya Akhedzhakova: Political views

-During the 1993 Russian constitutional crisis on the night before the storming of the White House, Akhedzhakova and several other popular actors attended a live broadcast at the "reserve studio" outside of the Ostankino Technical Center.
-She expressed support to Boris Yeltsin while also criticized the army for "not protecting us" from the old Soviet Constitution and encouraged people "to wake up", or "the Communists will return".
+During the 1993 Russian constitutional crisis, on the night before the storming of the White House, Akhedzhakova and several other popular actors attended a live broadcast at the "reserve studio" outside of the Ostankino Technical Center.
+She expressed support to Boris Yeltsin while also criticized the army for "not protecting us" from the old Soviet Constitution and encouraged people "to wake up," or "the Communists will return."
 Yeltsin watched the broadcast in his office.
-He later wrote in his memoirs, "I will always remember Akhedhakova – shocked, fragile, but firm and courageous".
+He later wrote in his memoirs, "I will always remember Akhedzhakova – shocked, fragile, but firm and courageous."
 She was criticized for her speech by Alexander Prokhanov, Alexander Rutskoy, Stanislav Govorukhin and others who blamed intelligentsia for escalating the conflict.

 Akhedzhakova is a critic of contemporary Russian politics.
 She has protested the law that prohibits adoption of Russian children by US citizens, the persecution of Mikhail Khodorkovsky and the incarceration of Vasily Aleksanyan.
 Together with Eldar Ryazanov, Yuri Shevchuk, Andrey Makarevich, Andrei Konchalovsky and others, she has expressed opposition to Russia's policy toward Ukraine.
 Following the shootdown of Malaysia Airlines Flight 17, she publicly read a poem by Andrey Orlov, Requiem for MH17, where he apologized as a Russian for the incident.
-In 2013, Akhedzhakova received a prize from the Moscow Helsinki Group for "the protection of human rights by means of culture and arts".
+In 2013, Akhedzhakova received a prize from the Moscow Helsinki Group for "the protection of human rights by means of culture and arts."
 She spoke out in opposition to the 2022 Russian invasion of Ukraine.

 According to Eldar Ryazanov, "she sympathizes with the weak, and despises the cruel.
-In this, her artistic credo coincides with the stance of the great Chaplin".
+In this, her artistic credo coincides with the stance of the great Chaplin."

-In April 2023.
-Russian- and English-language independent news website Meduza reported that Vitaly Borodin, head of the Federal Security and Anti-Corruption Project, asked Russia's Prosecutor General to launch a criminal case against Akhedzhakova.
+In April 2023, Russian- and English-language independent news website Meduza reported that Vitaly Borodin, head of the Federal Security and Anti-Corruption Project, asked Russia's Prosecutor General to launch a criminal case against Akhedzhakova.
 He claimed that Akhedzhakova has criticized “the state organs’ and the president's decisions and policies with regard to the Russian invasion of Ukraine.
 He accused the actress of "treason" and "discrediting" the armed forces.
 Akhedzhakova denied the allegations.
 Borodin recommended labeling Akhedzhakova a "foreign agent".
-As a result of these accusations, she had to leave Sovremennik Theatre where she has been working for many years.
+As a result of these accusations, she had to leave Sovremennik Theatre, where she had been working for many years.